SEALIVES Small Grants Program

 For applicants from UC Berkeley, other UCs, and CSUs

-The UC Berkeley Center for Southeast Asia Studies is seeking participation in our Southeast Asian Lives (SEALIVES) small grants program from students and faculty with long-term and emergent research and community engagements with Southeast Asians in California or abroad.
+The UC Berkeley Center for Southeast Asia Studies is seeking participation in our Southeast Asian Lives (SEALIVES) small grants program from students and faculty with long-term and emergent research and community engagements with Southeast Asians in California or in Southeast Asia.
 We are interested in supporting and training students and faculty in multiple approaches to life and oral history collection that include long format, annotated interviews, genealogical or other multi-generational approaches, film, and photography.
 We aim to support life history research on Southeast Asians of diverse class, educational, occupational, sex/gender, racial/ethnic, linguistic, and regional backgrounds.
 Small grants of $3,500.00 will fund all components of an interview project with one or two individuals in Southeast Asia or California.

 Please submit a completed application form (downloadable here) and the following supporting materials packaged as a single PDF: